Fitting Prediction Rule Ensembles with R Package pre: Examples

-Figure~\hyperref[fig:ensemble]{\ref{fig:ensemble}} displays the six most important base learners in the ensemble.
-The most important base learner is \code{rule80}, involving \code{n4} and\code{ open4}.
-The second most important base learner is a linear term, involving \code{n3}.
-Together, these base learners indicate a positive association between neuroticism and depressive symptomatology, and a negative association between extraversion and openness and depressive symptomatology.
+Figure~{\ref{fig:ensemble}} displays the six most important base learners in the ensemble.
+The most important base learner is a linear term, \code{n3}.
+The second most important base learner is a rule involving \code{n4} and \code{ open4}.
+Together, these base learners indicate a positive association of depressive symptomtomatology with neuroticism, and a negative association with extraversion and openness.

 To further inspect the shape of the effect of individual input variables, we can obtain a partial dependence plot using the \code{singleplot} function:

 \begin{Schunk} \begin{Sinput} R> singleplot(carrillo.ens, varname = "ntot") \end{Sinput} \end{Schunk}